s3w47m88/grub-theme-razer/README.md

 ## Roadmap
 * I need to increase the font sizes.
 However, none of my attempts so far have worked.
 There doesn't appear to be a dedicated argument in theme.txt to edit that font size.
 * I would also like to center the text options below the Razer icon.

+## Contributing
+If you would like to contribute to this, or fork it and creating your own version you may find the official GRUB Theme syntax reference helpful: http://wiki.rosalab.ru/en/index.php/Grub2_theme_/_reference